Scullyy/scully_emotemenu/README.md

 # Disclaimer & Credits

 All custom animations were added with permission from the creators.
-Credit to the following people for their animations / props and Dulpear for providing the original project that this is inspired by:
+Credit to the following people for their animations / props:

 - [Dullpear_dev](https://forum.cfx.re/u/dullpear_dev/summary)